 To my mind, financial planners offer four distinct investment services.
 These services have traditionally been offered as part of a single package, for good historical reasons.

 For a lot of people, the bundling of all these services together is ideal, and this service model will continue even though the historical reasons for this state of affairs no longer apply.
 However, this isn’t the case for many people.
 I believe that many clients would benefit from these services being decoupled from one another.

 Before I explain, I will get this out of the way: I have some strong biases.
 These biases have informed the way I set up my business because, in my heart of hearts, I think it is the best way of serving thoughtful, switched-on Kiwis.

 Although I have a dog in this fight, I am open to counterarguments.
 One of the reasons I write this article (and many others like this) is to interrogate my own ideas, and expose them to good faith scrutiny and debate.
 My mind can be changed.

-The four type of financial planning services
+The four type of financial planning services relating to investments

 - Advice – or more specifically, helping people develop a financial plan that helps them achieve their financial and lifestyle goals, and manage the risks to which they’re exposed.